-There are many employees who wish to perform well at work.
+Many employees wish to perform well at work.
 Provide them the proper resources they require and you will see them succeed.
-This evidently implies that you are letting employees be accountable for their respective work and creating opportunities for them to advance their skills by training and making themselves better, professionally as well as personally.
+This implies that you are letting employees be accountable for their respective work and creating opportunities for them to advance their skills by training and making themselves better, professionally as well as personally.

 22. Offer your feedbacks:

-Productive employees will be motivated and appreciate feedbacks.
+Productive employees will be motivated and appreciate the feedback.
 Employees will feel valued when they are offered positive strengthening and communicated about their contribution to the company’s success.
-It is not about appreciating generally but mentioning specific tasks that was carried out well by the employee.
+It is not about appreciating generally but mentioning specific tasks that were carried out well by the employee.

 23. Ask for employee opinion:

-Your employees will feel respected when you involve them in decision-making process or brainstorming.
+Your employees will feel respected when you involve them in the decision making process or brainstorming.
 Be confident to ask the employees for their opinion on projects and new benefits offered.
 You can even ask the entire employee department to give you their feedback on their team leader or opinion on a system.
 This is a constructive way to value and involve your employees.

 24. Display gratitude: